Previous Page Next Page

 For all other I&R types, a person list is optional.

-3210 Person Types: Principal or Collateral
+3210 Person Types: Principal (PRN) or Collateral (COL)

-SWI Policy and Procedures October 2020
+SWI Policy and Procedures May 2026

 3220 Roles

-SWI Policy and Procedures October 2020
+SWI Policy and Procedures May 2026

 IMPACT requires the intake specialist to select a role when documenting the person list in the Person section.
-The intake specialist selects the role of No Role (NO).
+The intake specialist selects the role of no role (NO).

-3230 Relationship or Interest
+3230 Relationship or Interest (Rel/Int)

-SWI Policy and Procedures October 2020
+SWI Policy and Procedures May 2026

 • Identifies the person of interest with the Rel/Int of Self (SL).